IC 2135 - Spiral Galaxy in Columba

 The image below is a photograph of IC 2135 from the Digitized Sky Survey 2 (DSS2 - see the credits section) taken in the red channel.
 The area of sky represented in the image is 0.5x0.5 degrees (30x30 arcmins).

-IC 2135 - Spiral Galaxy is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 2135 - Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 2135 - Spiral Galaxy in Columba is classified as Spiral (SAc) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 2135 - Spiral Galaxy in Columba in the Hubble de Vaucouleurs sequence.

 Celestial coordinates and finder chart of IC 2135